hazelcast/hazelcast-reference-manual/src/FAQ.md

 ## What is the difference between client-server and embedded topologies?

-In the embedded topology, nodes include both the data and application.
+In the embedded topology, members include both the data and application.
 This type of topology is the most useful if your application focuses on high performance computing and many task executions.
 Since application is close to data, this topology supports data locality.

-In the client-server topology, you create a cluster of nodes and scale the cluster independently.
-Your applications are hosted on the clients, and the clients communicate with the nodes in the cluster to reach data.
+In the client-server topology, you create a cluster of members and scale the cluster independently.
+Your applications are hosted on the clients, and the clients communicate with the members in the cluster to reach data.

-Client-server topology fits better if there are multiple applications sharing the same data or if application deployment is significantly greater than the cluster size (for example, 500 application servers vs. 10 node cluster).
+Client-server topology fits better if there are multiple applications sharing the same data or if application deployment is significantly greater than the cluster size (for example, 500 application servers vs. 10 member cluster).

 <br></br>

-## How do I know it is safe to kill the second node?
+## How do I know it is safe to kill the second member?

 Below code snippet shuts down the cluster members if the cluster is safe for a member shutdown.